Indigenous Women Have Always Been Leaders

 Join the Tiwahe Foundation, the Native Governance Center, and the Humphrey School of Public Affairs as we celebrate International Women’s Day 2019.
 The theme of this year’s celebration is: Indigenous Women Have Always Been Leaders.

-“Native women have been leading our communities since time immemorial.” – Peggy Flanagan, Lt Governor of Minnesota, the nation's highest ranking Indigenous woman in executive office.
+“Native women have been leading our communities since time immemorial.” – Peggy Flanagan, lieutenant governor of Minnesota, the nation's highest-ranking Indigenous woman in executive office.

 - American Indian Studies, College of Liberal Arts (AIS)*